Simplifying content to improve conversion rates for Screwfix

 - Why would I click one and not the other?

-It created a head-scratching moment for customers, and head-scratching moments increase friction and have a cumulative effect.
+Head-scratching moments increase friction and have a cumulative effect.
 It doesn’t take too many of them to lose a customer altogether.

 Changing the wording to